 HIIT workouts are the fastest and most efficient way to get in shape!
 If you are into the methods behind working out, you surely have heard of HIIT.
-What exactly is HIIT?
-HIIT, or high-intensity interval training, is supposed to be if done correctly.
+What is HIIT?
+HIIT translates to high-intensity interval training.
 HIIT workouts are fairly simple: push yourself to the max for a short period of time, and then give yourself the same amount (if not, more) resting time.

 According to Joey Thurman, a certified personal trainer and author of 365 Health and Fitness Hacks That Could Save Your Life, the point of HIIT workouts is to “elevate your heart rate for a brief period, followed by resting for a given period.”
 What’s cool about HIIT is that is burns fat and builds your metabolism.
 “Research shows that intervals can repair your metabolism by reducing inflammation, forcing your body to improve its ability to use and burn energy.”
 This ultimately means that HIIT workouts will allow you to burn fat with a fast rate, control your energy better, and easily burn calories.

 How exactly do you do HIIT workouts?
 Well, he elaborates this method:

 “You can train in a 1:1 work-to-rest ratio (sprint for 30 seconds, rest for 30), a 1:2 ratio (sprint for 30 seconds, rest for 1 minutes), a 1:3 ratio (sprint for 30 seconds, rest for 1.5 minutes), and so forth.”